-ORE BUS

-Better Baltimore

-The MARC Growth and Transformation Plan is under development and will shape a refreshed vision and objectives, findings from market analysis and equity assessments, recommendations for necessary capital improvements, and implementation strategies for MARC.
+- MTA has launched BMORE BUS, a transit plan for the Baltimore region that identified bus service improvements that could be possible with expanded resources during the next 10 years. - MTA also is moving forward on planning for the Red Line and completing construction of the Purple Line light rail project.
+New project leadership teams were announced in September 2023 to push these projects towards implementation. - The MARC Growth and Transformation Plan is under development and will shape a refreshed vision and objectives, findings from market analysis and equity assessments, recommendations for necessary capital improvements, and implementation strategies for MARC.